-Christine Miserandino developed The Spoon Theory to help explain to her friend what it’s like to live with a chronic illness, in her case lupus.
+Christine Miserandino developed The Spoon Theory to help explain to her friend what it’s like to live with a chronic illness like lupus.
 Even though her friend had been beside her throughout her illness, she struggled to understand what it was really like.

-Next, she “explained that the difference in being sick and being healthy is having to make choices or to consciously think about things when the rest of the world doesn’t have to.
-The healthy have the luxury of a life without choices, a gift most people take for granted. ”
+Next, she “explained that the difference between being sick and being healthy is having to make choices or to consciously think about things when the rest of the world doesn’t have to.
+The

 She then asked her friend to count how many spoons she had.
-She explained for each activity, or daily task, her friend did (such as washing her hair, shaving her legs, getting dressed, typing on a computer, and standing on a train) she would have to give up a spoon.
+Christine explained for each activity or daily task her friend did (such as washing her hair, shaving her legs, getting dressed, typing on a computer, and standing on a train), she would have to give up a spoon.

-Although my battle with Lyme disease is going on close to 4 years now, I had wondered until recently what a Spoonie was, that is until I came across The Spoon Theory.
-I shared it with my sweet Mom and she thought it was a great way to explain what I’ve been through and what others go through every day.
+Although my battle with Lyme disease has been going on for close to 4 years, I had wondered until recently what a Spoonie was, that is, until I came across The Spoon Theory.
+I shared it with my Mom, and she thought it was a great way to explain what I’ve been through and what others go through every day.

 No Sob Stories Here

-If you have a chronic illness you may want to consider sharing the theory with loved ones to help them better understand what your daily life is truly like.
-As much as they love you and care about what you’re going through, chances are they don’t fully get it, because it’s truly hard to understand if you haven’t lived it yourself.
+If you have a chronic illness, you may want to consider sharing the theory with loved ones to help them better understand your daily life.
+As much as they love you and care about what you’re going through, chances are they don’t fully get it because it’s truly hard to understand if you haven’t lived it yourself.

-I didn’t have a clue what chronic illness was all about until I had became ill with Lyme disease and 4 other chronic illnesses (Sjogren’s, Mixed Connective Tissue Disease, fibromyalgia and chronic migraine).
+I didn’t know what chronic illness was until I became ill with Lyme disease and four other chronic illnesses (Sjogren’s, Mixed Connective Tissue Disease, fibromyalgia, and chronic migraine).